ishwarkatwe-zz/diamond-sweeper/README.md

 This project represents a game of diamond sweeper

 1 .
-Node 8*8 \n
+Node 8*8 <br>
 2 .
 Provides hint on nearest nodes with arrows. <br>
 3 .
-State management with local storage.
+State management with local storage. <br>
 4 .
-Can you used offline from the benifit of PWA app.
+Can you used offline from the benifit of PWA app. <br>

 ## Dependances
 Run `npm install` form the project folder.
 This is setup all the needful resources to run this project